Swedish Ministry for Foreign Affairs - Klässbols Linen Mill

 Three crowns

-Since 1981, we have been manufacturing table linen and napkins for all Swedish embassies around the world in the 'Three crowns' pattern on behalf of the Swedish Ministry of Foreign Affairs.
+Since 1981, we have been manufacturing table linen and napkins for all Swedish embassies around the world in the 'Three Crowns' pattern on behalf of the Swedish Ministry of Foreign Affairs.
 Designer Sofia Vidén.

-Excerpt from the book "To weave its history":
+Excerpt from the book “Weaving One’s History”:

 Satellite